History

 • January 26, 1986 … “Maine Mid-Coast Presbyterian Fellowship” becomes official

-• October 25, 1987 … Mid-Coast Presbyterian Church is officially chartered by The Presbytery of Northern New England (PNNE)
+• October 25, 1987 … Mid-Coast Presbyterian Church is chartered by The Presbytery of Northern New England (PNNE)

 Pastor Diane – 2021 Lent Quiet Day